Ashby

 c.1905

-Oby drainage mill in Ashby was a 4 storey red brick towermill and stood beside the River Bure in the combined parishes of Ashby with Oby.
-The mill was on the Oby Manor House Estate and belonged to the Wyndeham Cremer family but were tenant farmed by the Wiseman family from before 1836 to after 1937, thus the mill was often known as Wiseman's Mill.
+Oby drainage mill in Ashby was a 4 storey red brick towermill and was built beside the River Bure in the combined parishes of Ashby with Oby.
+The mill was on the Oby Manor House Estate and belonged to the Wyndeham Cremer family but was tenant farmed by the Wiseman family from before 1836 to after 1937, thus the mill was often known as Wiseman's Mill.
 The mill was almost certainly built in 1753 and a datestone was incorporated in the tower structure.
-The sails powered both a drainage wheel and a sawbench that was probably only used for estate work rather than commercial.
+The sails powered both a scoop wheel and a sawbench that was probably only used for estate work rather than commercial operations.

 The mill used two pairs of patent sails, one pair having 6 bays of 3 shutters with a bay of 2 shutters nearest the canister and was struck via tail pole.